kizu/Castle-of-Sinister-Sorcerers/README.md

 I hadn't enought time to finish it, so there are a lot of bugs and unfinished parts here and there, expecially in Opera.
 So, looks best in webkits and firefox.

-The highlights of code:
+The highlights of the code:

-* Only CSS used, no JavaScript (except for yandex' counter).
+* Only CSS used, no JavaScript (except for yandex' counter) or images.
 * Only CSS-transitions used, no CSS-animations.
 One of the goals I set to myself were to limit the uses of the animations and create them only by combining the transitions.
 A lot of bugs appeared in all browsers, I had a lot of things to learn from this.